Musbi8788/Musbi8788/README.md

 Technology is validated by adoption, not by commits.
 AttendanceGM has moved beyond the codebase into real organizations that shape the product through daily use:

 - **WAVE Gambia** — Onboarded with feature requests now shaping the roadmap: automated leave balances, performance management, and offline attendance for field staff
-- **Sal Consult Gambia LTD** — Engaged for digital transformation, moving from paper-based attendance to automated tracking
-- **London Clinic** — Consulted for workflow assessment and digital readiness evaluation
 - **Team Rising Stars** — Active deployment partner, providing feedback that drives product iteration
 - **Legacy Foundations** — Organizational client, contributing to the growing understanding of how Gambian institutions adopt HR technology